tyleryasaka/identity-proposals/README.md

 A claim is simply a statement made by one identity (the issuer) about another (the subject).
 There are a lot of use cases for claims.
 For example, a government entity might issue a claim saying that someone has a valid driver's license.
 Another use case could be notarization.
 Someone could digitally sign a statement saying that they witnessed a certain event.

-Picture this: my local city government has issued a claim saying that I am eligible to purchase alcohol.
+Picture this: my local government has issued a claim saying that I am eligible to purchase alcohol.
 I go to a restaurant for dinner and order wine.
 The restaurant has an app that can quickly check that I have a valid government-issued claim stating that I am allowed to make the purchase.
 Then I go to the bar afterwards.
 I decide to get beer this time.
 Because there is a standard place to look for the "allowed to purchase alcohol" claim, the bar can use its own app to look this up.

 This may or not be a realistic real-world scenario in the near future, but regardless it should not be difficult to see the value in having standardized claims lookup.